vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 They include:
 - [**Cross margining**](#cross-margining): When a participant places an order using cross margin mode, the *initial margin* requirement is calculated automatically depending on the market's risk model.
 If the market moves against the participant, and the margin towards the *maintenance level*, Vega will *search* for more collateral in the general account, to avoid liquidating the position.
 Margin can also be *released* if the position is in sufficient profit.
 Other positions in markets with the same settlement asset may also interact with the same general account.
 - [**Margin isolated per position**](#isolated-margin): When a participant places an order using isolated margin mode, the expected margin required for the life of the order, if it's filled, is set aside.
 The network continually tracks the requirements for open orders and positions to ensure there is enough margin to keep them open.
 - [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than typical exchanges.
-Every time a trade happens and moves the last traded price, positions are marked to market.
 Marking to market is used to move assets into your margin account (from someone else's) if you are in profit, or out of your margin account if not.

 ## Mark to market
 Marking to market refers to settling gains and losses due to changes in the market value.
 Marking to market aims to provide a realistic appraisal of a position based on the current market conditions.

 If the market price goes up, traders that hold long positions receive money into their margin account – equal to the change in the notional value of their positions – from traders that hold short positions, and conversely if the value goes down, the holders of short positions receive money from the holders of long positions.

-For a derivatives market created on Vega, marking to market is carried out every time the price moves, and is based on the last traded price.
+For a derivatives market created on Vega, the mark to market frequency is controlled by a network parameter:
+<NetworkParameter frontMatter={frontMatter} param="network.markPriceUpdateMaximumFrequency" />.

+The mark to market price based on the last traded price.
 This is in contrast to traditional derivatives markets, for which marking to market may occur only once per day.
 One exception is when a futures market settles at expiry, at which point the mark to market price comes from the market data source's final settlement price.

 Mark to market settlement instructions are generated based on the change in market value of the open positions of a party.
 When the mark price changes, the network calculates settlement cash flows for each party, and the process is repeated each time the mark price changes until the maturity date for the market is reached.